MotoStatz

 How did the BMW S1000RR achieve such engine-performance supremacy?

-The S1000RR with its 180-190 hp at the wheel had 20 hp over its nearest rival at the time – the 2010 Kawasaki ZX-10R which at best made around 170 hp, a hugely impressive figure also.
+The first-generation S1000RR delivered 180-190 hp at the wheel, giving it a clear 20 hp advantage over its nearest rival, the 2010 Kawasaki ZX-10R, which produced around 170 hp at best.

 Gen 1 BMW S1000RR in-gear acceleration